robjfr/Dynamic-Language-Model/README.md

 A spiking neural network model for encoding letter sequences using NEST 3.8, trained on the TinyShakespeare dataset.
 The model uses STDP to learn letter transitions, with 100% synaptic connectivity and optimized memory usage.

+Initial experiments.
+For now it does little more than learn letter sequences, using STDP, from a dataset which is commonly used for minimal viable language model development, as a test-bed to tune compute resourse requirements.

 ## Features
 - Processes up to 900,000 letter tokens.
 - 5 ms spike spacing, 1–2 spikes per letter.